Mortimer Beckett: Reception

-The first game in the series had mixed reviews, according to Metacritic.
-Adan Ballard of IGN gave the game a 6.2/10, noting that "There's not a lot to Spooky Manor, but that doesn't stop it from being fun to play", while Francesca Dimola of Nintendo World Report rated it a 3/10 due to "a poor graphical presentation, and little-to-no replay value".
+The first game had mixed reviews, according to Metacritic.
+Adan Ballard of IGN gave the game a 6.2/10, noting that "there's not a lot to Spooky Manor, but that doesn't stop it from being fun to play", while Francesca Dimola of Nintendo World Report rated it a 3/10 due to "a poor graphical presentation, and little-to-no replay value".

 The fourth game was rated 3.5/5 by Gamezebo's Brandy Shaul, who criticized the story as being "shallow and under-developed", but praised the puzzles as being "challenging enough to be satisfying".